 When I was young, my mom and dad often argued, and my mom frequently suffered beatings and abuse at the hands of my dad.
 She carried so much rancor in her heart that she died quite young.
 Thereafter I promised myself: When I grow up and start a family, I will be good to my wife and create a happy and peaceful family.
 I would not repeat the failures of my mother and father’s marriage.

 In 1995, I was the department director for installation engineering at a restaurant.
 At first, all I could think about was being an entrepreneur and making money and that I just needed to find a wife who was wise and kind so we could live happily together and that would be enough.
 But after a while, my work required that I go out often with other department leaders to restaurants, foot spa inn, karaoke parlors, hotels and other entertainment venues.
-During that time they would often say things like, “Have a wife and mistresses too!” or “‘Tis better to have loved and lost, than never to have loved at all.” or “We only live 90 years, so live it up while you’re young” or “This is how men are.
+During that time they would often say things like, “Have a wife and mistresses too!” or “‘Tis better to have loved and lost, than never to have loved at all.” or “We only live for decades, so live it up while you’re young” or “This is how men are.
 Who doesn’t want to eat, drink, and be merry!?” or “Our nation is promoting rapid economic growth and spurring all sorts of entertainment businesses, so we should respond enthusiastically.
 As Chinese citizens, we would be letting the government down if we didn’t do our part in living the nightlife!”
 Their influence started to rub off on me and, over time, I began to follow them in their nightlife pursuits and started to think of it as enjoyable.

 In late 2000 I got married.
 At the very beginning there wasn’t a deep emotional connection between me and my wife, but we got along well and understood one another.
 However, due to the social events for my work and the complicated personal relationships I had to maintain, I still kept the party going just like before.
 I lived a hedonistic life and stumbled home late every night.
 After two years of this, my wife finally figured out that my coming home late wasn’t because I was working so hard, but because I was out carousing; that’s when she became cold with me.
 We each did our own thing, never speaking with one another and never showing understanding or consideration for one another.
 We became estranged from one another.
 When I saw how awkward our relationship had become, I was worried that my marriage was broken.
 I hardly slept.
 In hopes of getting through this impasse, I asked my friends for help.
 One of them said, “Your guy friends are a part of you, just like your hands and feet, but women are nothing more than clothing; don’t worry too much about them.
 Just keep her in check and you’ll be fine.”
 I thought what my friend said was reasonable as I listened, so I thought I should teach my wife a lesson.
 I needed to establish my authority over her and get her to submit to me.
 That way she would never dare cast a dirty look my way ever again.
 So, I went and did what my friend had said.
 When I got home I didn’t lift a finger to help and I made my wife wait on me hand and foot.
 She served me food she had made, which I ate, and then I shouted at her to give me another helping.
 I acted as high and mighty as I could.
 I even made my wife track every single living expenditure for the month and I refused to give her another nickel until after I reviewed it.
 After some time had passed, I found that not only had I failed to establish my authority, but our relationship became even more estranged.
 When I saw that this method didn’t work, I tried to have a heart-to-heart talk with my wife.
 But before I could get two words out she laid into me to settle old scores telling me that I did nothing but go out carousing and never brought money home, etc., and we started arguing and ended up parting on bad terms.
 I felt racked with pain and sadness every time after we argued.
 If a husband and wife don’t share a common language, then being in a family together is like living with an enemy.
 You try to get out a few words but that just starts an argument!
 Those were painful days to get through.
 Divorce almost seemed a better alternative than going on like that and prolonging the agony.
 Nonetheless, I didn’t want to air my dirty laundry for all to see, so for the sake of my own self-respect and for my children—but mostly for the pursuit of the dream of a happy family I always wanted—I stayed in my bad marriage.
 Besides, it was me who was in the wrong in the first place, so I should be the one to fix it, right?!